foundersandcoders/Node-Shell-Workshop/README.md

 : - )

-**To be continued: more options, recursives, wildcards, redirections, pipes, publishing your new found wizardry on npm...**
+**To be continued: more options, recursives, wildcards, redirections, pipes, publishing your new found wizardry on npm, storing your environment variables using shell commands...**

 **To be incorporated (on my part):**